-- Eat a low-fat or plant-based diet.
+- Eat a low fat or plant-based diet: Another

+2020 studyfound that people with MS who largely ate a Mediterranean-like diet had improvements in their fatigue levels after 12 months.
+However, it didn’t show improvements in relapse rates or disability levels, so more research is needed.

+- Eat foods high in omega-3 fatty acids: Examples include fatty fish (like salmon, tuna, and mackerel), soybeans, canola oil, walnuts, flaxseeds, and sunflower oil.
 A

-2016 studyfound that people with MS who adhered to a very low-fat, plant-based diet had improvements in their fatigue levels after 12 months.
-However, it didn’t show improvements on relapse rates or disability levels, so more research is needed.

-- Eat foods high in omega-3 and omega-6 fatty acids.
-Examples include fatty fish (salmon, tuna, mackerel), soybeans, canola oil, walnuts, flaxseeds, and sunflower oil.
-Some evidence suggests that eating these fats could reduce the severity and duration of MS attacks.

 Try to think strategically about how your home and workplace are set up.

-You’ll may need to make some adjustments to suit your needs.
-For example, consider storing the kitchen tools that you use every day on the kitchen counter and in the most easy-to-reach cabinets.
-You may want to place heavy electric appliances, like blenders, on the countertop so you don’t have to constantly move them around.
+You might need to make some adjustments to suit your needs.
+For example, consider storing the kitchen tools that you use every day on the counter and in the most easy-to-reach cabinets.
+You may want to place heavy electric appliances, like blenders, on the countertop so you don’t have to move them around often.

-Rearrange or get rid of furniture, rugs, and decor that take up too much floor space or could trip you as you move around your home.
-Remember that the more stuff you have, the harder it is to clean your house.
+Consider rearranging or getting rid of furniture, rugs, and decor that take up too much floor space or could trip you.
+You can also declutter to reduce cleaning time.

-MS can lead to symptoms like memory loss and issues concentrating.
-This can make it difficult to remember day-to-day tasks, like appointments and when to take your medication.
+MS can cause symptoms like memory loss and issues concentrating.
+This can make it difficult to remember day-to-day tasks, like appointments, and when to take your medication.

-Phone apps and tools can help you work around memory problems.
-There are apps available that make it easy to see your calendar, take notes, make lists, and set alerts and reminders.
-One example is CareZone (iPhone; Android).
+Use the technology you already have to make things easier.
+Most smartphones have apps and tools to help you work around memory challenges.
+You can also use your calendar, take notes, make lists, and set alerts and reminders.

-Many people with MS find that they’re sensitive to heat exposure.
-When your body temperature rises, your symptoms may become worse.
+Many people with MS are sensitive to heat exposure.
+When your body temperature rises, your symptoms may worsen.
 Even just a slight temperature increase can impair nerve impulses enough to cause symptoms.
-This experience actually has its own name — Uhthoff’s phenomenon.
+This experience actually has its own name: the Uhthoff phenomenon.

 Try to keep yourself cool by avoiding hot showers and baths.
 Use air conditioning in your home and stay out of the sun when possible.
-You can also try wearing a cooling vest or neck wrap.
+You can also try wearing a cooling vest or neck wrap on hot days.